Linney-Design/sagepay-server-gateway-for-woocommerce/readme.txt

 == Installation ==

 1. Download and unzip the latest release zip file.
-2. If you use the WordPress plugin uploader to install this plugin skip to step 4.
-3. Upload the entire plugin directory to your `/wp-content/plugins/` directory.
+2. Upload the entire plugin directory to your `/wp-content/plugins/` directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
+3. Activate the plugin through the 'Plugins' menu in WordPress Administration.

 == Changelog ==